 I didn’t know where to begin.

-Over the next 12 months I devoured every piece of information on Copywriting I could find, I graduated with a distinction from The Blackford Centre of Copywriting, and analysed every piece of content I saw, to gain a better understanding of it all.
+Over the next 12 months I devoured every piece of information on copywriting I could find, and graduated with a distinction from The Blackford Centre of Copywriting.
+And then I started analysing every piece of content I saw to get a better understanding of it all.

-- Subtleties of language, how changing one word can alter your message
+- the subtleties of language, and how changing one word can alter your message

-- Hidden psychology behind buying, and how to keep your customers engaged
+- the hidden psychology behind buying, and how to keep your customers engaged

-- Importance of SEO and keeping Google and Humans happy.
+- the importance of SEO, and keeping Google and humans happy

-- Write (get it) formula to create the perfect copy
+- the write (get it) formula for creating the perfect copy

 Guess what happened next.

-No emails, no phones calls, no million dollar contracts, just a big empty void of nothingness.
+No emails.
+No phone calls.
+No million dollar contracts.
+Just a big empty void of nothingness.

 My writing lacked personality.
 It didn’t reflect who I was or why I was special.

-I tried to be everything to everyone, but instead of coming across like a beautiful, beloved unicorn, I came across as a puddle of grey mush, bland and soggy.
+I tried to be everything to everyone.
+But instead of coming across as a beautiful, beloved unicorn, I came across as a puddle of bland and soggy mush.

-The only way I would make it work was by getting rid of the stuffy, boring language and throwing big blobby messes of personality all over my site, which is what I did.
+The only way I could make it work was to get rid of the stuffy, boring language and throw big blobby messes of personality all over my site.
+And that’s exactly what I did.

 Wouldn’t you know it?

-Since then, I’ve written content for large multinational companies, small businesses, from personal trainers, to furniture makers, I have helped them all.
+Since then I’ve written content for large multinational companies, small businesses, personal trainers and furniture makers.

-I recently added graphic design to my services, to be one of the few copywriters in Australia who can offer you an end to end solution.
+I recently added graphic design to my services, making me one of the few copywriters in Australia who can offer an end-to-end solution.

-I now focus on providing complete marketing solutions for on the go businesses ready to stand out from their competitors, and become a leader in their industry.
+I now focus on providing complete marketing solutions for on-the-go businesses ready to stand out from their competitors and become leaders in their industry.

-I am not going to lie, stepping into the world of freelance marketing felt like jumping in a shark tank covered in chum.
+I’m not going to lie.
+Stepping into the world of freelance marketing felt like jumping in a shark tank covered in chum.

 What are you waiting for, let’s get started.